A story about how a guy named LeX Tan won 5000 Euros for having a completely badass pitch

 20th Apr 2018

-This past Wednesday on April 18th, 2018 we hosted our first ever HHL SpinLab Investors Day in the Leipzig Zoo.
+On April 18th, 2018 we hosted our first ever HHL SpinLab Investors Day in the Leipzig Zoo.
 Normally for our Demo Days, we host them directly in the SpinLab and conduct a 1/2 day event where our current class can pitch and hopefully make some great contacts.
 For our sixth class, we wanted to mix it up a bit, so that we can continue to grow ourselves as an accelerator, and provide value for both our startups and our guests who attend our events.
 Thus the HHL SpinLab Investors Day was born.
 For this round, we organized the event in cooperation with the HHL and essentially combined their International Investors Day with our Demo Day into an all day program held at the Zoo.
 The event itself held keynote speeches and panel discussions from from renowned experts in the region who actively work in the fields of technology, innovation, and investments.

 For a first time event, we consider the event a complete success!
 We had attendees from all over Germany, representing over 60 various companies and investment firms.
 We got a lot of great feedback on the event, and a lot of people were happy to report that they learned something new.
 From our side, everything went smooth and we’re looking forward to organizing similar venues for classes in the future within our startup accelerator program.